 U.S. citizenship is not required for participation in our research programs with NIH.
 If you do not have a current status that permits participation, we may be able to file sponsorship in the Exchange Visitor (J-1) Program (research scholar and short-term scholar categories only).
 Students and recent graduates with an F-1 status may also be eligible for participation.

-Lawful Permanent Residents (green card holders) may participate in the ARS Research Participation Program.
-ORAU does not sponsor green card applications, nor do we assist with the process.
+Lawful Permanent Residents (green card holders) may participate in our programs.
+However, ORAU/ORISE/NIH does not sponsor green card applications for temporary educational participants, nor do we assist with the process.

-Health insurance is required for the J-1 recipient and for all J-2 dependents.
+All J-1 recipients and J-2 dependents must have insurance in effect which covers the exchange visitor for sickness or accident during the period of time that an exchange visitor participates in the sponsor’s exchange visitor program.
 Failure to maintain the appropriate insurance would result in termination of J-1 authorization for the participant and dependents.
 Such circumstances would require leaving the program and the United States.